Views: 1

 Here, then, are the major questions raised by this text:

-• How can we preserve the uniqueness of God?
-He is one, He is not the result of all the beings of this world, and yet He is deeply united with each of His creatures, for it is He who gives them being and existence.
+- How can we preserve the uniqueness of God?
+He is one, He is not the result of all the beings of this world, and yet He is deeply united with each one of His creatures, for it is He who gives them being and existence.

 Let’s now analyze what the text tells us, starting with verse 4257: